mattermost/mattermost-developer-documentation/site/content/integrate/apps/interactivity/dynamic-form-example/_index.md

 });
 ```

-We can then install our App in Mattermost using this command:
+With our server running, we can then install our App in Mattermost using this command:

 `/apps install http http://localhost:3000/manifest`

 ### Bindings

 The App will receive a request to provide UI elements to show to the user, whenever the user visits a different channel.
 This allows us to dynamically show different UI elements or slash commands in each channel.
-This request will be sent to the `/bindings` endpoint.
+We need to handle this request being sent to the `/bindings` endpoint.

 ```ts
 app.post('/bindings', (req, res) => {